Factors In Alimony

 We work with private investigators to prove adultery.
 If you suspect your spouse has been cheating on your marriage, we can conduct a clandestine investigation to find infidelity prior to separation or filing the divorce, and use this evidence to support an alimony claim.

 We understand the importance of disparity in income, and the critical role that it plays.
 An obvious imbalance in income levels, or economic inequality in a spouse’s standard of living after divorce, are factors in Florida alimony we will use to support certain types and levels of spousal support.

 We will challenge fraud in alimony.
 When a spouse misrepresents earned income or assets, is hiding income, or misrepresents a couple’s prior lifestyle in order to gain undue alimony, this constitutes fraud.
 We will meticulously investigate financial records and past proof of expenditures and lifestyle in order to protect our clients from fraud.

 We can help you determine the taxes owed on the alimony, and seek an amount of alimony to allow for tax liability.
 How alimony is structured can foster sensible cash-flow planning between spouses, which can help both parties to a divorce.

-Contact the Orlando family law attorneys at the Kramer Law Firm to discuss how the factors in Florida alimony will affect your case.
+Contact the Orlando family law attorneys at the New Future Divorce & Family Law Firm to discuss how the factors in Florida alimony will affect your case.

 $location_name = ”;